SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If something isn't here, it's probably because I don't know enough about it to talk about it.
-This isn't a debate tournament where I'm forced to yap about it anyway 😂
+This isn't a debate tournament where I'd be forced to yap about it anyway 😂

 ---